Gujari: Geographical distribution

+India

 Jammu and Kashmir

 Gujari speaking Gujjars and Bakarwals are concentrated in all districts of Jammu and Kashmir and also in Kargil district of Ladakh.
-As per 2011 census in Jammu and Kashmir there were 11,35,196 Gujari speakers and 34,858 were Khandeshi Gujari speaking individuals.
+As per 2011 census in Jammu and Kashmir there were 11,35,196 Gujari speakers and 34,858 were Khandeshi-Gujari (also known Ded-Gujari) speaking individuals.
+Total their population was 1,170,054.

-There are approximately 2 to 3 million Gujari speakers in Jammu and Kashmir.
+There are approximately 8 million Gujari speakers in Jammu and Kashmir.

 Population

 Districts wise Gujari speakers per 2011 census in Jammu and Kashmir.